emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-book.md

 ---

 Please answer the following questions.
-You can replace the example text.
+You can replace the example text and remove these instructions when submitting.

 All information is mandatory unless marked otherwise.
 Incomplete information prevent us from adding new content, ensure to help us out.